2023 United Nations Climate Change Conference: Host city

 The United Nations Climate Change Conference is an annual conference of all countries that have signed the 1994 United Nations Framework Convention on Climate Change.
 It is held annually, with the host countries rotating among its current members.
 In early 2021, the United Arab Emirates offered to host the 2023 event.
 Dubai was chosen as the host city in November of the same year.
-It was the third time it was hosted by a member of OPEC after Qatar in 2012 and Indonesia in 2007.
+It was the third time it was hosted by a member of OPEC after Indonesia in 2007 and the then member Qatar in 2012.

 The United Arab Emirates is one of the most climate-vulnerable countries in the world, due to its very hot and humid climate.
 Its average air temperature has risen by 1.27 °C (2.29 °F) between 1990 and 2022.
 The Red Sea and Persian Gulf have exceeded safe wet-bulb temperature thresholds several times.
 Other impacts felt in the region are more frequent dust storms, sea level rise and drought.
 The UAE has committed to reducing carbon emissions to net zero by 2050; the first Middle Eastern government to make such a pledge.
 It was also the first country in the region to sign the Paris Agreement on 21 September 2016.
 The country has invested $50 billion into clean energy internationally and promised an additional $50 billion by 2030.